Tutte le strade portano a Roma — All roads lead to Rome.

 5. Avoid tourist menus as much as you can and get some proper food.

 This looks like an easy one, even if there are many tourist-trap menus in the center of Rome, so many that it isn’t really easy to avoid them, especially when you don’t know where to go.
 If you prefer a quick snack, it’s also nice to get a look in a supermarket or in an open air market, where you can get fresh ingredients for a panino and some fruit, just like a local.
+Better yet, join a walking food tour with a local, like this one, to get all the insider tips on what and where to eat!

 Also, it is a good idea to try avoiding what you can get at home; you’re in Italy after all!
 Be curious!